Luffier/ladderr/README.md

 #### Version 0.5
 - Fix RCE vulnerability.
 - Add unicode support and fix issue with whitespaces.
+- 0.5.1: Fix for paths with depth (relative to the base path)
 - **Note: You will need to re-install the latest `ladderr.reg`.**

 #### Version 0.4
 - Powershell popup window no longer appears.